DallanQ/lost_ruins_of_arnak/QA.md

 [bga-noob-question-about-research](https://boardgamegeek.com/thread/3091132/bga-noob-question-about-research)

 > Do research markers work only directly upwards?
-E.g. if you go left path, do you have to stick to left path with either the magnifying glass or the notebook?
+E.g. if you go left path.
+Do you have to stick to left path with either the magnifying glass or the notebook?

 Yes, you always have to move upwards to a connecting box, so you can’t go to the side.
 According to the rulebook: “A research action moves one of your research tokens up to the next row of the research track.”
 Additionally, “You can only move up into a space that is connected to your current space.
 Sometimes this leaves you with only one choice.”
 It's important to note that you can only move your marker to connected spaces, which means that moving across an empty gap is not allowed.

 [can-you-move-your-workers](https://boardgamegeek.com/thread/2667344/can-you-move-your-workers)

-> Can you move your workers, or can you only move your 2 workers once?
+> Can you move your workers?
+Or can you only move your 2 workers once?

 Standard gameplay involves placing each of your two workers once per round, with a total of five rounds in the game.
 However, certain cards allow you to reclaim a worker or move a worker.

 [overpay-cost-for-trade-assistant](https://boardgamegeek.com/thread/2771706/overpay-cost-for-trade-assistant)

-> For the trade assistant that allows you to trade boot for Arrowhead, can you pay with a Jeep or Boat, or can it only be exactly what’s printed on it?
+> For the trade assistant that allows you to trade boot for Arrowhead.
+Can you pay with a Jeep or Boat?
+Or can it only be exactly what’s printed on it?

 You can overpay for a travel cost icon.
 As mentioned in the rules, it is possible to pay with different icons in the same way as travel costs.
 The hierarchy chart of travel cost icons indicates that an airplane covers any icon, and a boat or a car can cover a boot icon.
 Just remember, you cannot pay for a car with a boat, or vice versa.

 [guardians-crown-getting-token](https://boardgamegeek.com/thread/2759106/guardians-crown-getting-token)

 > The card "Guardian's Crown" allows you to "Move a guardian from a site you occupy to an unoccupied tent or level 1 site with no guardian.
 Activate that site."
 Does this mean that when you activate the site, it functions similarly to placing an archaeologist?
-This seems quite powerful to me

 It's not "too powerful" - it costs 4 compasses to buy the card for starters.
 And yes, you move the guardian to an unoccupied site as described and activate it.
 "Activate a site" and "unoccupied site" are both defined on the back of the rulebook: